perrinjack/birthday_greeter_app/README.md

 # Simple Birthday Greeter App

-A small project at Makers Academy to practice using sinatra & other technologies from week 4 og the course.
+A small project at Makers Academy to practice using sinatra & other technologies taught in week 4 of the course.

 ## Instructions